 The land owned by Charles H. Tenney, and several locations near it, offer a considerable (and sometimes confusing) history to suggest a wealth of reasons for hauntings.

-Today, Tenney Gatehouse is the home of the Methuen Historical Society… and several ghosts.
+Today, Tenney Gatehouse is the home of the Methuen Historical Society (Methuen Museum of History)… and several ghosts.

 Early Methuen Histories (was at http://methuen.essexcountyma.net/Early_Methuen_Histories.html )